+Homeschool moms juggle so many tasks and responsibilities every day, effective time management is absolutely critical.
 I don’t get everything done, but I do a lot.
-I have been homeschooling for twenty-nine years so I have had a lot of practice and with age comes wisdom.
+I have been homeschooling for thirty years so I have had a lot of practice and with age comes wisdom.
 Below I give you what works for me.

 Anything I accomplish is by the grace of God.
 Commit your ways to Him and He will direct your paths.
 Nothing works out properly unless you put God first.

 Begin each day by praying before you open your eyes.
 Give the day to God and ask Him to lead and guide you.
 I have to let my dog out every morning, so I use it as my prompt to look up in the heavens and give my day to God.
 It makes a huge difference to start the day with your priorities in focus.

 A friend (new Christian) asked me what I prayed each morning.
 I pray this: